Understanding the quality of sexual healthcare received by trans men, transmasculine people, FTMs, Brotherboys in Australia.

 You may be eligible if you:

-• have attended a sexual healthcare clinic and/or sought advice from doctor or healthcare professional about sexual health in Australia; and
+- have attended a sexual healthcare clinic and/or sought advice from doctor or healthcare professional about sexual health and/or participated in sexual health-related self-tests in australia; and

 If you are interested in taking part in a research interview for this project, contact Florin (contact details below).
 Florin will get in touch to conduct a short screening process, consisting of a few questions, to confirm your eligibility.

-Once we have confirmed that you are eligible, a time will be arranged for a 60–90-minute interview to take place, conducted by Florin (in person or via online video call), where you will have the opportunity to share your thoughts about your experiences of sexual healthcare.
+If we proceed with an interview, a time will be arranged for a 60–90-minute interview to take place, conducted by Florin (in person or via online video call), where you will have the opportunity to share your thoughts about your experiences of sexual healthcare.

 About the doctoral investigator

-Florin Douglas (BA (Hons)) is a PhD candidate based at Deakin University as part of the school of Sociology and the Alfred Deakin Institute for Citizenship and Globalisation.
+Florin (BA (Hons)) is a PhD candidate based at Deakin University as part of the school of Sociology.
 Florin is a queer trans man and has used his research and writing skills to advocate for trans people for many years.
-He is deeply passionate about sexual health and the study of trans men’s sexuality.
+He is passionate about sexual health, community-based collective care, and health autonomy.

-Dr J. R. Latham is a Research Fellow in Public Health at the Alfred Deakin Institute for Citizenship and Globalisation, and an Honorary Fellow in Cultural Studies at the University of Melbourne.
+Dr J. R. Latham is a Senior Research Fellow and Australian Research Council DECRA fellow in the Centre for Transformative Media Technologies at Swinburne University of Technology, Melbourne, Australia.
 His work considers how self-understandings of gender and sexuality intersect with norms of society and practices of medicine.
 He is a queer trans man deeply invested in improving healthcare for marginalised people, and he has published widely in these areas.

-If you are interested in taking part in a research interview for this project, contact Florin via email or via form.
+If you are interested in taking part in a research interview for this project, contact Florin:

 Click here to contact Florin via form